Ngaahika Ndeenda: Plot

-The storyline of the play centres on a peasant farmer, Kiguunda and his wife, Wangechi, and their daughter, Gathoni.
-Kiguunda's most highly prized possession is a 1 1/2-acre piece of land whose title deed he keeps carefully and often fingers gingerly and tenderly.
+The storyline of the play centres on a peasant farmer, Kĩgũũnda and his wife, Wangechi, and their daughter, Gathoni.
+Kĩgũũnda's most highly prized possession is a 1 1/2-acre piece of land whose title deed he keeps carefully and often fingers gingerly and tenderly.
 The family are expecting a rare visit from the wealthy farmer and businessman, Ahab Kĩoi wa Kanoru and his wife, Jezebel.
 Kĩgũũnda works on one of Ahab's farms.
 The aim of this visit is a puzzle as it is unprecedented and they belong to different social classes.

 But on recalling that the Kĩois’ son, John Mũhũũni, has shown some amorous tendencies towards their daughter, they surmise that the purpose of the visit could be either to warn that the two don't see each other again, or to ask for Gathoni's hand in marriage.
-When it occurs to the two that the purpose of the visit could be to ask for Gathoni's hand in marriage, they reminisce of the days of their youthfulness and courtship, teasing each other in the process.
+When it occurs to the two that the purpose of the visit could be to ask for Gathoni's hand in marriage, they reminisce about the days of their youthfulness and courtship, teasing each other in the process.
 But Kĩgũũnda recalls also that both Ahab and his business partner, Ikuua wa Nditika are local directors of an international company that manufactures insecticides and Ikuua has written to ask Kĩgũũnda for his one and a half acres land in order to build a factory.
 This, he thinks, could also be the reason for this visit.

 While waiting, Kĩgũũnda tries to mend the chair on which his guests will sit.
 Wangeci, meanwhile, prepares a meal.
 But Gathoni rather plaits her hair.
 In the process, a drunk comes into their courtyard teasing and inviting Kĩgũũnda for a drink, and singing, “I Shall Marry When I Want.”
 Wangeci drives him away and just then a group of singers come into the courtyard singing.
 They belong to the sect of the destitute and are trying to raise funds to build a church.
 Kĩgũũnda turns them away with the explanation that they can hardly feed their bellies let alone have money for fund-raising.

 Eventually, the Kĩois and the Ndugĩres arrive.
 Their mission turns out to be to try to convince Kĩgũũnda and Wangeci to stop living in sin, as they put it, by getting married in the church.
 Having married his wife I the traditional way, Kĩgũũnda is sizzled because his marital relationship is described as sin.
 He reaches for his sword, and angrily drives them away.